 Customers will not have to visit bank branches/collection centers of utility service providers to make payments since ECS Debit mandates will take care of automatic debits on due dates without visiting banks and utility service providers.
 Customers’ accounts would be monitored by ECS Users, and they would be alerted accordingly.

 The ECS Debit Scheme provides many benefits for user Institutions, including reduction of administrative overhead and saving on collection costs, monitoring and reconciliation processes.
-Increased cash flow since dues are recovered promptly and efficiently on due dates.
+Increased cash flow since dues is recovered promptly and efficiently on due dates.
 It reduces the chances of instruments being stolen, lost, or fraudulently accessed, and then used.
 Cost-effective because payments are realized on one date rather than received on fragmented dates.

 It is no longer necessary to handle, receive, monitor, or manage paper instruments.
 Bank branches can deduct the customers’ accounts after confirming that the customer’s account number is in the bank’s database, as well as ensuring that there is a valid mandate, and all its particulars.
 This process can be completed with minimal manual intervention with the help of core banking systems and straight-through processing.
 Easy reconciliation procedure for sponsor banks and is Cost-effective.